almet/notmyidea/content/python/pyconfr-circus.rst

 ==================

 We've had some inquiries telling us that's not as easy as it should to get started with the Circus project.
-This is because, into other things, we don't have any release schedule, and that the documentation is hairy enough to lost people, at some point :)
+Some of the reasons are that we don't have any release schedule, and that the documentation is hairy enough to lost people, at some point :)